Hot products, big profits

 Consumers are actively seeking healthier alternatives to ultra-processed foods.

-This category shows rising demand and strong repeat-purchase behavior, but subscriptions should be approached cautiously and must offer clear value.
-Many buyers prefer one-off purchases or flexible reorders over another recurring commitment.
+This category shows rising demand and strong repeat-purchase behavior, with food subscriptions becoming more popular.
+However, many buyers still prefer one-off purchases or flexible reorders over a recurring commitment.

 • Kombucha kits